0oSaraho0/pp4-kids-activity-site/README.md

 ## Site Goals

 The site is aimed at anyone that has to entertain children.
-Without signing in the user can browse ideas on what they can do.
+Without signing in the user can browse ideas on things they can do.
 They will also be able to log on and share ideas of their own and comment on other people’s ideas.
 They will also be able to edit and delete their ideas.

 ## Agile Planning